-A majority of the Corridor is not currently served by public utilities with the exception the southwest corner and a stretch along New Harmony Road.
-The goal of the public utilities was to continue to expand the access to utilities north along University parkway.
+A majority of the Corridor is not currently served by public utilities with the exception of the southern most part of the study area including the southwest corner.
+The goal of the public utilities was to continue to expand the access to utilities north along University Parkway.
 To achieve this goal a number of improvements are required to better serve the area.
 Some of these include sewer system rehabilitation, lift station improvements, water main extensions at Eickhoff Road and Middle Mt.
 Vernon, Creamery Road lift station, trunk line capacity upgrade, etc.